 Opening a Self-Directed IRA (SDIRA) allows you to have complete control over your retirement account.
 However, the flip side of that freedom is that you are solely responsible for whatever occurs within your IRA.
 While the account must be administrated by a custodian or administrator, knowing and abiding by the laws that govern IRAs is up to you.

-Here are the essential rules you need to follow to keep your IRA in good standing.
+Here are the essential self-directed IRA rules you need to follow to keep you in good standing.

 Rule #1: Avoid Prohibited Transactions